J-Srinivasalu/Calculator/README.md

 # Calculator App for android
 - Simple calculator which can be used for performing basic mathematical operations.
-- This app created by <a href = "https://github.com/J-Srinivasalu">me</a>, as an assignment for the QuadMonk internship.
+- This app is created by <a href = "https://github.com/J-Srinivasalu">me</a>, as an assignment for the QuadMonk internship.

 ## Downloads